wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     As seen in the image above, the background color of the header, footer, side navigation, and content cards can be changed.

-6. In order to change the header and footer background colors,
+6. To change the header and footer background colors:
     1. Add a new variable to the "Brand Colors" section of the `modules/theme/src/themes/default/globals/site.variables` file.
 This variable is named
 `globalForegroundColor` in this example.